DoctorRyner/gimel/README.md

 # Gimel

-# BETA RELEASE IS SOON!
+# ALPHA RELEASE IS SOON!

 ## What is this?